wp-plugins/eshop-shipping-extension/readme.txt

 1. The shipping mode selected is displayed next to the Shipping item in the order form, so you know what kind of service your client selected.

 == Changelog ==
+= 2.3 =
+* Allow passing custom fields in JS for more flexibility.

 = 2.2 =
 * Added option to display shipping services as radio buttons instead of dropdown.
 Thanks to Russel Consulting, Inc. for sponsoring this addition.